bridgewalker/Fastnet.jl/docs/src/concepts.md

 ## Accessing nodes and links
 In Fastnet there are two ways to refer to a specific network node:

-1. Node ID -- Every node has a unique id number that never changes.
-The id number may be recycled if a node is destroyed and later another node is created.
-All id numbers are integers in the range 1:N, where N is the maximal node number that was passed to the FastNet constructor when the network was created.
-Node IDs are not necessarily consecutive so a network containing two nodes could contain the nodes with ids 17 and 23 for example.
+1. Node ID -- Every node has a unique ID number that never changes.
+The ID number may be recycled if a node is destroyed and later another node is created.
+All ID numbers are integers in the range 1:N, where N is the maximal node number that was passed to the FastNet constructor when the network was created.
+Node IDs are not necessarily consecutive so a network containing two nodes could contain the nodes with IDs 17 and 23 for example.

 2. Node state and position -- We can also identify nodes by saying "the n'th node in state x" where n is one of the allowed node states and x is the so-called positon in this state.
 So in the epidemic model from the tutorial we might say we want the first infected node.
 A state-position pair will not always refer to the same node, but the positions are always numbered consecutively, so if there are two infected nodes these will have the positions 1 and 2 in the infected state.

 In general the FastNet functions expect you to refer to nodes by node ID.
 However, class and position is useful for example if you want to iterate over all nodes in a certain state.
-You can obtain the id of a node at a certain position using the function
+You can obtain the ID of a node at a certain position using the function
 ```julia
 node(net,ste,pos)
 ```